read our brew guides to perfect and master your home brewing skills.

 Every brew process is different, so you’ll want to think of our parameters more as guidelines than law.
 Play around with your brew parameters to dial in your coffee just how you like it.

 The cafetiere has been one of the most widely-used home brewing methods since it was modified and gained traction in the French coffee market in the late twenties.
-Its popularity is just as unparalleled today, and is largely due to the simplicity of its classic design and function.
+Its popularity is just as unparalleled today, and this is largely due to the simplicity of its classic design and function.

 brewing in a CHEMEX gives an astounding difference in body, flavour and aftertaste.
 Using a pouring kettle and CHEMEX gives you a lot more control over the brewing process, and leaves you with a much cleaner, brighter end product.